Best Smoked Whole Turkey Recipe + How to Video

 • Smoker – Wood pellet smokers allow extra flavor to be infused into whatever you’re smoking.

-• Your favorite flavor wood chips – Apple, cherry, and hickory are the most popular choices for smoking a turkey.
+• Your favorite flavor wood chips – Apple wood, cherry wood, and hickory are the most popular choices for smoking a turkey.

 • Baking dish – You don’t need anything fancy, just so long as it contains the whole turkey.

-The drippings will collect in the bottom if you want to use them to make gravy.
+The turkey drippings will collect in the bottom if you want to use them to make gravy.

 • Digital meat thermometer – The easiest way to check the temp on the bird.